-Tractor Unit- Also known as a “towing engine” or “tractor” is basically the cab of the truck which is build to tow a trailer.
+- Tractor Unit: Also known as a “towing engine” or “tractor,” this is basically the cab of the truck, built to tow a trailer.

-Semi-Trailer Truck- A semi-Trailer popularly known as a “semi”, “big-rig”, “18-wheeler or “transfer truck” is an articulated vehicle which consists of a tractor unit and an attached trailer.
+- Semi-Trailer Truck: A semi-trailer is often known as a “semi,” “big-rig,” “18-wheeler” or “transfer truck.”
+A semi is an articulated vehicle that consists of a tractor unit and an attached trailer.

-Eighteen Wheeler- A “semi-trailer truck” with 18 wheel configuration.
-These are known as the “giants” of the road.
+- 18-Wheeler: A semi-trailer truck with an 18-wheel configuration.
+These are known as the giants of the road.

-Heavy Trucks- These are often semi trucks or 18-wheelers and the largest trucks allowed on the road.
-These are typically used to haul extremely heavy cargo for long periods of time.
+- Heavy Truck: These are often semi-trucks or 18-wheelers, and they are the largest trucks allowed on the road.
+They are typically used to haul extremely heavy cargo for long periods of time.

-Tanker Truck– These trucks are meant to carry liquid loads such as oil, dry bulk cargo or gasses.
-“Tank Trucks” are often distinguished by the cylindrical shape of the trailer.
-Common types of tank trucks are meant to transport gasoline, concrete, milk, water, diesel and industrial chemicals.
-These trucks are particularly dangerous due to their high center of gravity and often lethal cargo (gasoline, chemicals).
+- Tanker Truck: These trucks are meant to carry liquid loads such as gasoline, concrete, milk, water, diesel, and industrial chemicals.
+“Tank trucks” are often distinguished by the cylindrical shape of the trailer.
+These trucks are particularly dangerous due to their high center of gravity and often lethal cargo.

-Dump Truck- Dump trucks are often used by construction workers for transporting loose material such as dirt, gravel or sand that must be “dumped” in another area.
+- Dump Truck: Dump trucks are often used by construction workers for transporting loose material such as dirt, gravel, or sand.
 Dump trucks are unique because they are equipped with a hydraulically operated open-box bed at the rear.
 The front of this open-box bed can be lifted to drop the contents.

-Garbage Truck– We all know what these are.
-Garbage trucks, also known as waste collection vehicles (WCV), are designed to pick up waste and haul it to landfills or other recycling or treatment facilities.
+- Garbage Truck: Garbage trucks, also known as waste collection vehicles (WCV), are designed to pick up the waste and haul it to landfills or other recycling or treatment facilities.
 Garbage trucks can be dangerous because they often work in residential areas full of pedestrians, and are quick to stop and start.